-^aOLE study (up to 5 y) via a separate protocol.
-Patients who complete the Treatment epoch while on study drug may be eligible to participate.
-The Safety FU epoch is included to ensure all patients not entering the Extension can have at least 9 months FU after the last dose of the study drug.
+^aOLE study (up to 5 y) via separate protocol.
+Patients who complete the Treatment epoch while on study drug, may be eligible to participate.
+Safety FU epoch is included to ensure all patients not entering Extension can have at least 9 months FU after last dose of study drug

-^bThe EOS was projected based on a prospectively planned analysis of blinded data to provide 90% power for the primary endpoint, and 90% and 80% power for 3- and 6-month confirmed disability worsening, respectively.
-EOS was defined by the amount of statistical information collected in the trial (relapses and disability events), instead of relying on a fixed time after the last patient has been randomized.

-D, day; EDSS, Expanded Disability Status Scale; EOS, end of study; FU, follow-up; Ig, immunoglobulin; RMS, relapsing multiple sclerosis; OLE, open-label extension; s.c., subcutaneous; W, week; y, year.
+^bThe EOS was projected based on a prospectively planned analysis of blinded data to provide 90% power for the primary endpoint, and 90% and 80% power for 3- and 6-month confirmed disability worsening.
+EOS was defined by the amount of statistical information collected in the trial (relapses and disability events), instead of relying on a fixed time after the last patient has been randomised.
+D, day; EDSS, Expanded Disability Status Scale; EOS, end of study; FU, follow up; Ig, immunoglobulin; RMS, relapsing multiple sclerosis; s.c., subcutaneous; W, week; y, year.